§ 55 Increase in share capital

 If such an exclusion of subscription rights has been resolved and the existing shareholders are to participate after the capital increase in a way that deviates from their previous percentage shares, or if in the future additional investors other than the existing shareholders are to participate in the company, the existing shareholders must pass an additional shareholders' resolution.
 This resolution regulates the ratio in which the persons are to be entitled to subscribe.
 In practice, both resolutions can also be adopted jointly.

 In order to take over the shares, the company and the respective transferees must now conclude a contract in which the obligation of the transferee to pay its contribution is regulated.
 This agreement is called takeover agreement.
 Subsequently, the transferee is obliged to pay the share of the contribution attributable to him.
+Under no circumstances should the payment be made to a debit account of the Company without first obtaining legal advice.

 C. Problematic cases